thomsen85/IM-WANTEDD/docs/simulation/runner.md

 ---
 title: Simulation runnner
-permalink: /runner/
+permalink: /simulation-runner/
 parent: Simulation
 nav_order: 2
 layout: minimal
 ---

 # This is the simulation runner
-Loading in the simulation might take some time
+Loading in the simulation might take some time.
+If you want to reset the simulation, you can refresh the page.

 <script type="module">